Higher rank rigidity for Berwald spaces: Berwald spaces of nonpositive flag curvature

 On Riemannian manifolds, the nonpositive curvature implies the convexity of the length of Jacobi fields $\|J(t)\|$.
-It follows that on the universal cover $\tilde{M}$, the distance function $d(\gamma_1(t), \gamma_2(t))$ is convex in $t$.
+It follows that on the universal cover $\widetilde{M}$, the distance function $d(\gamma_1(t), \gamma_2(t))$ is convex in $t$.
 This is not true generally for Finsler spaces of nonpositive flag curvature.
-Nevertheless, for Berwald spaces of nonpositive flag curvature, convexity of the distance function follows from a result in \cite{KK} due to A.Krist\'{a}ly and L.Kozma.
-We repeat the proof here, and the argument is used several times later, especially in Lemma \ref{flatstripBerwald}, the flat strip lemma for Berwald spaces.
-Since reference vector is irrelevant here in the Berwald space, we have the following nice product rule:
+Nevertheless, for Berwald spaces of nonpositive flag curvature, convexity of the distance function follows from a result in \cite{KK} due to A. Krist\'{a}ly and L. Kozma.
+We repeat the proof here, and the argument is used several times later, especially in the proof of Lemma \ref{flatstripBerwald}, i.e. the flat strip lemma for Berwald spaces.
+Since the reference vector is irrelevant here in a Berwald space, we have the following nice product rule:

-when $U$ or $V$ is proportional to $W$. \begin{proposition} Let $\alpha(t)$,$\beta(t)$ be two geodesics on $\tilde{M}$, then the distance function $d(\alpha(t),\beta(t))$ is convex in $t$. \end{proposition} \begin{proof} First we prove for the special case when geodesics $\alpha(t)$ and $\beta(t)$ emanate from a point $p$.
+when $U$ or $V$ is proportional to $W$. \begin{proposition} Let $\alpha(t)$,$\beta(t)$ be two geodesics on $\widetilde{M}$, then the distance function $d(\alpha(t),\beta(t))$ is convex in $t$. \end{proposition} \begin{proof} First we prove for the special case when geodesics $\alpha(t)$ and $\beta(t)$ emanate from a point $p$.
 We want to prove $d(\alpha(\frac{T}{2}),\beta(\frac{T}{2}))\leq \frac{1}{2}d(\alpha(T),\beta(T))$, for any $T \in \mathbb{R}$.

-Let $\gamma:[0,S]\rightarrow \tilde{M}$ be the unique geodesic connecting $\alpha(T)$ and $\beta(T)$.
-Define $\Sigma:[0,T]\times [0,S]\rightarrow \tilde{M}$ by
+Let $\gamma:[0,S]\rightarrow \widetilde{M}$ be the unique geodesic connecting $\alpha(T)$ and $\beta(T)$.
+Define $\Sigma:[0,T]\times [0,S]\rightarrow \widetilde{M}$ by

 Then $\Sigma$ is a geodesic variation with $\Gamma(\cdot,0)=\alpha$ and $\Gamma(\cdot,S)=\beta$. $J_s(t):=\frac{\partial}{\partial s}\Sigma(t,s)$ is a Jacobi field along $t$-curve.
 Since flag curvature $K\leq 0$, there is no conjugate point. $J_s(0)=0$, So $J_s(t)\neq 0$ for $t\in(0,T]$.
 Let $T_s$ be the velocity field of $\Sigma(\cdot, s)$.
 Using the product rule and $F(J_s)=[g_{J_s}(J_s,J_s)]^{\frac{1}{2}}$, we have: